 When it comes to durability, it’s the same with duck down and goose down because of the fill power.
 They have natural fat and oil content, so the durability of the down depends on how high are these contents.
 Because down is an organic product, the content will vary through the year, even taking into account the condition the bird is living in, feed, and weather conditions.

 The fill power may decrease over time, so you must be careful when you wash your sleeping bag.
 If you over-wash the down, you will remove the percentage of natural fat and oils, so the sleeping bag will dry out and may be destroyed.
 Lately, there are some high-quality processors that could wash and clean each group of down, so you don’t have to worry about the performance and durability of your sleeping bag.
+For tips on how to clean and wash down sleeping bag, check out our article on this topic.

 There is a small difference in odor between duck down sleeping bags and goose down bags.
 Just like wool, down is a natural product so the amount of fat and oil will also take part in the scent.
 The feeding is different between goose and duck, so the small differences may arise in the smell of these two species.